Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 We’ve taken all the information you’ll need to know about the credentialing process in Michigan, breaking it down into easy-to-follow steps.

-The first order of business if you want to become a substance abuse counselor in Michigan is to complete at least 300 total hours of education– 180 hours of which must be specific to SUD and six hours of which must be in ethics.
-There are a number of schools in Michigan that offer certificate programs that satisfy this exact requirements for CADC certification.
+The first order of business if you want to become a substance abuse counselor in Michigan is to complete at least 300 total hours of education.
+This includes 180 hours specific to SUD and six hours in ethics.
+There are a number of schools in Michigan that offer certificate programs that satisfy these exact requirements for CADC certification.

 If you are qualifying for CADC certification without a degree, you’ll need to complete at least 300 hours of supervised field training.